JENNIFERL4209/mysql-independent-study/entries/entry-4.md

 No, I can't just sit in front of my laptop and give up.
 I need to resolve this problem on my own.
 I started googling why this problem occurs and how I can fix it.
 After trying different solutions, none of it worked. <br>
 Then, I realized that the occurrence of this problem is because I cannot start the MySQL server correctly (why this problem occurs).
 I searched about starting the server, and a video did the magic for me in finding my mistake! <br>
 ![alt text](https://github.com/JENNIFERL4209/mysql-independent-study/blob/master/images/Week4_success.png) <br>
+The problem was that I wasn't starting MySQL in the right folder.
+After moving into the correct folder, MySQL is finally willing to maintain some data for me. :)
 ### Takeaways
 1. __A successful engineer tries his/her best to resolve problems.__ The beauty of problems is that we can fix them.
 When I encountered my obstacle, I didn't want to face it because it's annoying!
 But it's all about problem-solving.
 Learning and trying to solve the problem defines success, even beyond engineers.